best material for lathe chisels

 Ferrule Construction Metal ferrules for secure handle attachment

-Sharpening Pre-sharpened and ready to use
+Sharpening Pre-sharpened for immediate use

 HURRICANE 8pc Wood Lathe Chisel Set with Wooden Box